fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

 ## Have you been hit with a SLAPP suit?

 If you have personally been affected by one of these bogus lawsuits, we want to hear from you.
 [Click here to share your story](https://docs.google.com/forms/d/18XJedzLbXP1A9aMFn1fW5GxSKR6pkTRPbhCL9lkh2ow/viewform?c=0&w=1).
 You can share your name or stay anonymous if you like.
-The important things is that we collect as many stories of SLAPP suits and how they hurt people so we can make Congress understand how serious this issue is.
+The important things is that we collect stories of SLAPP suits and how they hurt people so we can make Congress understand how serious this issue is.